 A good help and support system is essential for a speedy and trouble-free learning experience, and further instilling confidence in the user.
 Help files, manuals, FAQs and tutorials address day to day issues, whereas phone support, email, live chat and forums are best for solving specific issues.
 The best developers host a full array of informational resources on their website and provide multiple ways to contact their technical support teams directly.

 You may have heard the terms “voice recording software” and “DAW” used interchangeably, but it’s important to know their similarities as well as how they differ.
-By learning more about these types of software, you can be better informed to make the best choice for your needs.
+We've outlined how to identify both types of programs below – but, in brief, the larger DAW programs are much more complicated beasts that help musicians compose multi-track pieces, while voice recording software focuses primarily on capturing vocals alone.

 Voice recording software is the simpler of the two.
 You can record audio manually or set the program to run on a schedule or be triggered by sound over a certain decibel level.
 Afterward, you can edit the audio with special effects.
 In addition, this type of program has tools you can use to trim files, eliminate unwanted background noise and export.
 Voice recording software works on a laptop or desktop computer, and some programs even have compatible mobile apps you can use while you’re on the road.
 This is also the cheaper of the two types of software, making it a great choice for those on a budget as well as anyone not using it for professional audio production.